Mr. Potato Head: Versions

+To celebrate Mr. Potato Head's 70th anniversary in 2022, Hasbro produced elderly versions of Mr. and Mrs. Potato Head.

 In popular culture

 Mr. Potato Head's popularity has led to some appearances in films and television.
-In 1985, Mr. Potato Head played a supporting role in Potato Head Kids, his first dramatic television appearance.
+From 1986 to 1987, Mr. Potato Head played a supporting role in the short-lived syndicated series Potato Head Kids, his first dramatic television appearance.
 From 1998 to 1999, he had his own short-lived Fox Kids series The Mr. Potato Head Show.

-In addition to film and television, the character has been the subject of a comic strip created by Jim Davis.
+In addition to film and television, the character has been the subject of a comic strip created by Garfield creator Jim Davis.
 Cartoonist Gary Larson included the character in several of his The Far Side cartoons.

-In commercial for Bridgestone tires during Super Bowl XLIII in 2009, Mr. Potato Head is driving a car and Mrs. Potato Head is nagging him.
+In a commercial for Bridgestone tires during Super Bowl XLIII in 2009, Mr. Potato Head is driving a car and Mrs. Potato Head is nagging him.

-Mr. Potato Head has also acted as spokesman for several causes.
-In 1987, Mr. Potato Head surrendered his pipe to become the spokesperson for the American Cancer Society's annual "Great American Smokeout" campaign.
-He performed the role for several years.
-In 1992, he received a special award from the President's Council for Physical Fitness.
-In 1996, Mr. and Mrs. Potato Head joined the League of Women Voters and their "Get Out to Vote" campaign.

 Larger-than-life versions of Mr. and Mrs. Potato Head are "guests" in the 1980s section of Pop Century Resort at Walt Disney World in Florida.

-In 1990, the sketch comedy show In Living Color parodied the toy and entertainer Michael Jackson and his penchant for plastic surgery, offering children a multitude of different noses to represent different stages in Jackson's career.
-Jackson's vitiligo was also mocked when one child said the toy did not look quite right and then peels it, revealing white skin underneath.
+In 1990, the sketch comedy series In Living Color parodied the toy and entertainer Michael Jackson and his penchant for plastic surgery in a skit called "The Michael Jackson Potato Head Kit", offering children a multitude of different noses to represent different stages in Jackson's career.
+Jackson's vitiligo was also mocked when one child said the toy did not look quite right and his father peels it, revealing white skin underneath.